A few frequently asked questions about our Preferred Pharmacy Network

 Dispensing fees and mark-ups can vary from pharmacy to pharmacy.
 Mark-ups can be as low as 2% while others can go as high as 92%; dispensing fees range from $4.49 to $15 per prescription filled.
 If you’re on multiple medications that get refilled regularly, these costs can really add up.

-Our PPN partners offer a maximum dispensing fee of $10 or less, and where possible, can provide a 100-day supply of maintenance drugs to reduce overall dispensing fees.
+Our PPN partners offer low dispensing fees and, where possible, can provide a 100-day supply of maintenance drugs to reduce overall dispensing fees.

 Why do pharmacies charge dispensing fees?